smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 User-defined table types are a special type in SQL Server that allows for the definition of table structures.
 These structures are used as parameters in stored procedures or functions, allowing for the passage of multiple rows of data in a single parameter.

-A table type cannot have a FOREIGN KEY constraint.
+A table type cannot have a foreign key constraint.
 Also, a user-defined table type cannot be altered after creation; to change it, you generally must drop and recreate it after removing objects that depend on it.

-User-defined table types are used in conjunction with table variables such as the following.
+User-defined table types are used in conjunction with table variables.

 ```sql
 CREATE TYPE dbo.MyTableType AS TABLE